Africa Centres of Excellence Project

 Administration Training and Curriculum Development – This proposes training of staff of beneficiary ministries and research institutions on management of STEM, soil, water and agribusiness, as well as training of staff on curriculum development in areas specific to STEM, health, and agriculture.

-Short Term Civil Servant Training – Again, staff of beneficiary ministries, as well as training institutions will be trained on research methodology and its application to policies.
+Short Term Civil Servant Training – Again, the staff of beneficiary ministries, as well as training institutions will be trained on research methodology and its application to policies.
 Other short-term training programmes under this intervention area include: a) management training on technology and innovation, and b) professional training on utilization, marketing and nutritional aspects of crops, preservation and cultivation of herbal medicines and mushrooms, traditional medicines and pharmacovigilance.

 Consultancies and Applied Research – The Gambia has been training science teachers for the basic and secondary education system and it is prudent that an assessment is carried out on its impact to inform the proposed curricular reforms.
 A research activity will be conducted along this line.
 Also, climate change has raised concerns about appropriate crop varieties and animal species.
-A research activity is therefore identified to explore the introduction of new crop varieties and livestock species that will withstand the hazards of climate change.
+Research activity is therefore identified to explore the introduction of new crop varieties and livestock species that will withstand the hazards of climate change.
 Kanilai Institute of Science and Technology (KIST) will as well require a viable curriculum, hence a consultancy from one of the ACEs on the development of STEM curriculum for the institute.
 Noticeably, food self-sufficiency is a high priority in The Gambia, and a consultancy from one of the ACEs has been proposed.
 There is also consultancy identified for use of traditional medicines in The Gambia.